 AID initiates SHM and CSR by programmed DNA damage at Ig loci.
 However, AID can also induce "off-target" DNA damage, including point mutations in oncogenes such as Bcl6 and c-myc, as well as double-stranded breaks that result in oncogenic chromosome translocations such as those between c-myc and IgH (c-myc/IgH), a hallmark of Burkitt's lymphoma.
 The oncogenic potential of AID therefore requires strict control to maintain genomic integrity.

 In addition to lymphomagenesis, recent studies have described a widening role for AID in pathology.
-For example, in chronic myeloid leukemia (CML) AID action mutates ABL resulting in resistance to Imatinib, spurring pharmaceutical development of new ABL inhibitors.
+For example, in chronic myeloid leukemia (CML), AID action mutates ABL, resulting in resistance to Imatinib and spurring pharmaceutical development of new ABL inhibitors.
 Furthermore, non-lymphoid AID expression has been reported under a number of pro-inflammatory or hormonally induced conditions associated with carcinogenesis.
-A few examples include H. Pylori infection of stomach epithelial, hepatocytes infected with hepatitis and Estrogen induction of AID in non-lymphoid tissue.
+A few examples include H. pylori infection of stomach epithelium, hepatitis infection of hepatocytes, and estrogen induction of AID in non-lymphoid tissue.
 Therefore, with a known role in genome destabilization and carcinogenesis, AID is a potential target for pharmaceutical intervention.

-Recent studies have implicated AID and its family of deaminses (the APOBEC proteins) in removal of DNA methylation.
+Recent studies have implicated AID and its family of deaminases (the APOBEC proteins) in removal of DNA methylation.
 Deamination has been proposed to demethylate DNA by a damage and repair mechanism similar to that used in SHM.
-The deamination of 5-mC by AID yields thymidine creating a T:G mismatch.
-These would be removed and repaired via base excision repair processes resulting in net removal of methylation without alteration of sequence.
-Short or long patch repair could trigger demethylation across multiple 5-mC resulting in net demethylation across wider regions.
+The deamination of 5-mC by AID yields thymidine, creating a T:G mismatch.
+These are removed and repaired via base excision repair processes, resulting in net removal of methylation without alteration of sequence.
+Short or long patch repair could trigger demethylation across multiple 5-mCs, resulting in net demethylation across wider regions.

-1) Control of AID activity by post-translation modifications
+- Control of AID activity by post-translational modifications